 A visit to the south coast of Peru connects you to some lesser known Peruvian cultures as well as the contemporary afro Peruvian and Latino culture.
 We love a visit to the South coast for a getaway PLUS it has lots to do and see that kids will enjoy.

-Paracas is an excellent base for a few days, especially for a getaway with kids.
+Paracas is an excellent base to explore Peru’s South Coast, especially for a getaway with kids.

 - Enjoy the feel of a Seaside Village.